 Most of the time people don’t convert in a single visit.
 They may view the product and even add the product to the cart, but may not convert.
 As per the study, the average cart abandonment rate is around 67.45% which is a big number.
 In such cases, you need to re-engage with the customer.
+Re-engagement is a good strategy for higher conversions.
 One of the best ways to reach out to the visitor is through Web Push Notification as it is delivered directly on the browser even when the user is not live on your website.

 Using Push Notification, you can create cart abandonment notification, browse abandonment notification, drip campaign to re-engage with visitors.
 One of the top e-commerce sites of Australia got 20% increase in revenue using Cart Abandonment Notifications which shows the benefit of using Web Push Notification tool.

 The checkout flow is the final page of your conversion cycle.
 Keep the checkout flow simple and straightforward without any distraction.
 You checkout pages should include:

 - Product Image and detail with product URL

 - Final product price after any discount or charges

 - Product delivery address

 - Payment options